Technologicat/mcpyrate/README.md

  1. Add the import `from mcpyrate.expander import MacroExpander`.
  2. In your macro, on your primary `expander`, consult `expander.bindings` to grab the macro functions you need.
     - Note you **must look at the values** (whether they are the function objects you expect), not at the names.
 Names can be aliased to anything at the use site - and that very use site also gives you the `tree` that uses those possibly aliased names.
+    - If you need to do the same on the expander from the macro expansion time of your macro definition (not the expander of your macro's *use site*, which is what the `expander` named argument refers to), see [`mcpyrate.metatools`](mcpyrate/metatools.py), particularly the name macro `macro_bindings`.
+That will evaluate, at your macro's run time, to a snapshot of the bindings from macro expansion time.
  3. In your macro, call `MacroExpander(modified_bindings, expander.filename).visit(tree)` to invoke a new expander instance with the modified bindings.

 The implementation of the quasiquote system has an example of this.